-However, Australia is currently reliant on international sources for some key nuclear medicine supplies, despite the OPAL reactor at ANSTO producing some raw material (ie, Mo-99).
+Instead, regardless of the ANSTO's OPAL reactor's capability to producing the raw material (ie, Mo-99), Australia is currently reliant on international sources for several key nuclear medicine supplies. ,.
 This is despite nuclear medicine being listed by the Federal government as a critical technology in Australia's national interest.